P10: Mental Models - Reality is Closer Than We Think

 Research shows we’re far more confident in our understanding than we should be.

-We assume we have solid grasp on situations or events, even in unpredictable systems where randomness plays a larger role than we admit.
+We assume we have a solid grasp on situations or events, even in unpredictable systems where randomness plays a larger role than we admit.

 This illusion of control makes us misjudge uncertainty and often blinds us to the bigger picture.